DESIGNED TO MATCH YOUR VISUAL AGE:

 VISUAL NEEDS BY VISUAL AGE

-The following summarizes the varying profiles per Visual Age.
+The diagram illustrates the varying profiles per Visual Age.

 - Younger presbyopes need a good solution for digital reading and support for dynamic vision.
 Near vision has lower priority.
 Reading is mainly done on handheld digital devices.